jhpyle/docassemble/_docs/docker.md

 docker volume rm $(docker volume ls -qf dangling=true)
 {% endhighlight %}

-Ultimately, the better [data storage] solution is to [use S3] because:
+Ultimately, the better [data storage] solution is to use cloud storage ([S3], [Azure blob storage]) because:

-1. [S3] makes scaling easier.
-[S3] and systems like it are the "cloud" way of storing persistent data, at least until cloud-based network file systems become more robust.
+1. [S3] and [Azure blob storage] make scaling easier.
+They are the "cloud" way of storing persistent data, at least until cloud-based network file systems become more robust.
 2. It is easier to upgrade your virtual machines to the latest software and operating system if you can just destroy them and recreate them, rather than running update scripts.
-If your persistent data is stored on [S3], you can destroy and recreate virtual machines at will, without ever having to worry about copying your data on and off the machines.
+If your persistent data is stored in the cloud, you can destroy and recreate virtual machines at will, without ever having to worry about copying your data on and off the machines.

 # <a name="multi server arrangement"></a>Multi-server arrangement